 North Dakota Army National Guard Col. Todd Schaffer has been practicing medicine for more than 25 years.
-He currently serves as State Surgeon for the North Dakota Army National Guard and, as a civilian, is the vice president of the clinic at Sanford Health in Bismarck.
+He recently earned a master’s degree from the U.S. Army War College, currently serves as State Surgeon for the North Dakota Army National Guard and, as a civilian, is the president and CEO of the Sanford Health Bismarck region.

 Although wearing a uniform doesn’t run in his family, Dr. Schaffer knew at a young age that he wanted to serve his country.